nycmeshnet/nycmesh.net/content/network-status.md

 2019-4-26

 2:10pm: We have a problem at Henry hub affecting Rivington, Ave A, 7th St and Ave D hubs downtown Manhattan.
 Looking into this now.
+We should have a temporary fix by 4:30pm.

 2019-4-24